Search

 Welding is an important trade for many manufacturing practices.
 As previously stated, this includes manufacturing for a wide range of industries like construction, aerospace and agriculture!

-Whatever sector they choose to pursue, most UTI graduates begin their careers as entry-level technicians or other entry-level roles in the welding industry.
-It also helps to understand some important statistics about the welding industry:
+Whatever sector they choose to pursue, most UTI graduates are prepared to begin careers as entry-level technicians or in other entry-level roles in the welding industry.
+It also helps to understand some important statistics about the welding industry.
+According to the BLS:

 Continually building experience can help improve your technical knowledge and skills.
-Once you’ve spent time in the field, you could eventually work your way up into other positions, like welding inspector or welding project manager.77
+Once you’ve spent time in the field, you could eventually work your way up into other positions, like welding inspector or welding project manager, through hard work and experience.77

 Read: How to Create Your Welding Resume: Examples and Tips